-Parenting—Let’s Make a Game of It is an easy to read book that teaches you how to raise a child playfully.
-Written for busy parents, the amusing short chapters and down-to-earth tone leave you feeling encouraged.
+Parenting—Let’s Make a Game of It is an entertaining, easy to read parenting book written for busy parents.
+The amusing, short chapters have a down-to-earth tone that leaves you feeling encouraged.

 Like most parents, the mom in this book faces everyday challenges during the toddler and school-age years.
 Her children are not listening, not cooperating, and having meltdowns.